joeldmyers/graphql-with-react/README.md

 # graphql-with-react

-Following along with FEM client-side GraphQL with React.
+Following along with FEM client-side GraphQL with React, by Scott Moss - https://github.com/Hendrixer.
+Reference repo here - https://github.com/FrontendMasters/fullstack-graphql/tree/client

 Idea is to have the data on the server modeled after props for front-end, have props and server data be the exact same shape.
 Eliminate need for transformations.
 This was where it started.